scams Marketplace

 Many of us are eager to be seen with the latest tech, and when a high-profile brand like Apple announces a release, the rush to lay hands on that new gadget is real.
 Scammers take advantage of this eagerness by offering the iPhone 14 for sale.
 In some cases, scam ads offer a pre-order.
 In most cases, it doesn’t, giving people the impression that they will receive a new iPhone immediately.

-The scammers are banking on early adopters willing to do anything to get the phone before their friends or on potential buyers oblivious that the new iPhone hasn’t been released yet.
+The scammers are banking on early adopters willing to do anything to get the phone before their friends or on potential buyers oblivious to the new iPhone’s release date.

 As an online marketplace host, always be on the lookout for ads with the following warning signs: